NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>

-Due to the change/addition in requirement few of the user stories have new acceptance criteria:
+Due to the change/addition in requirement few of the user stories that involved for example login activity and adding transaction have changed to incorporate the new requirements.
+Similarly, in UML class diagram, methods like disabling pin, sending summary of transactions by email, method to delete transactions etc. have been added.
+An example from user case stories is below:

 ![UserStoryChange]({{site.baseurl}}/images/UserStory.jpg)